tjbouma/Kata/README.md

 Enter start time using 24 hr clock: <USER INPUTS START AS 17><ENTER>

 Time should be rounded up to the closest hour.
 For example 10:27pm should be 23.
-If the child does not go to bed, Enter 0.
+\nIf the child does not go to bed, Enter 0.
 Enter endtime using 24 hr clock: <USER INPUTS BEDTIME AS 23><ENTER>

 Time should be rounded up to the closest hour.
 For example 3:37am should be 4.